jdasfd/pars/README.md

     > protein_coding_list.csv
 # extract mRNAs and their positions from gff
 # output format: 2 cols for anno (col1) and pos (col2)
+# spanr gff would not keep annotation names
+# in the .gff, some mRNAs were alternative transcripts
+# thus ID=(.*)_mRNA will only keep the mRNA without other transcripts

 mkdir -p mRNAs
 cat protein_coding_list.csv |